norealityxd/noreality/README.md

 # NoReality YouTube Gaming Channel Website

-Welcome to the repository for the NoReality YouTube Gaming Channel website!
+Welcome to the repository for the noreality website!
 This project houses the code and assets for our gaming channel's website.

 ## Overview

-NoReality is a YouTube gaming channel that provides gaming content, including playthroughs, reviews, tutorials, and more.
+Noreality is a YouTube gaming channel that provides gaming content, including playthroughs, reviews, tutorials, and more.
 This repository contains the source code and assets used to build and maintain our website.

 ## Website Structure